 Regional Planning Unit

-In support of the Workforce Innovation and Opportunity Act (WIOA), California is divided into 15 Regional Planning Units (RPUs), or regions, for the purposes of regional economic analysis.
-The RPUs are:
+In support of the Workforce Innovation and Opportunity Act (WIOA), California is divided into 15 Regional Planning Units (RPUs).
+The RPUs and associated counties are:

 Service Type